Alpine to Three Falls Area

 look complex, because not only are there multiple switchbacks, there's an

-alternate trail plus the fire road crossing the trail.
+alternate trail plus the Three Falls road.

 Now you've got a mile of uncomplicated climbing, with an